bps-github7/bps-github7/README.md

 # 👀 I'm interested in
 - Education :
-1) Computer Science Education (desired/hypothetical PHd topic area, some day- time frame in the next 10-15 years)
+1) Computer Science Education
-2) Programming Language and framework design (something I'd like to work in some day sooner than later)
+2) Programming Language and framework design
-3) Introduction to programming and mathematics coureses (something I'd like to teach some day later than sooner)
+3) 3) Introduction to programming and mathematics coureses
 - Sustainability
-1) Recycling and compost
+4) Recycling and compost
-2) Gardening
+5) Gardening
-3) Rethinking human centered processes
+6) Rethinking human centered processes
-4) Addressing the problems we've been socialized to not consider as problems (unthinking consumerism, unhollistic agriculture, not treating the places we live in and travel through as an ecosystem)
+7) Addressing the problems we've been socialized to not consider as problems (unthinking consumerism, unhollistic agriculture, not treating the places we live in and travel through as an ecosystem)
 - Productivity:
-1) Utility tool design (see my python file/class generator)
+8) Utility tool design
-2) Creating helpful, useful Social media platforms (another thing I hope to do some day).
+9) Creating helpful, useful Social media platforms
-2) maximizing output without compromising quality
+10) maximizing output without compromising quality
 - Creativity
-1) Music production
+11) Music production
-2) Drawing textures
+12) Drawing textures
-3) Caligraphy
+13) Caligraphy
 - Expanding my programming/ software engineering skill set to be able to accomplish these goals and more.

 - 🌱 I’m currently learning
-1) Angular- with RXJS and google Firebase
+1) Angular and React
-2) React- with AWS or Azure (undecided)
 3) Styling: CSS animations, media-queries, Sass and Less
 4) Database management: SQL, NoSQL
 5) Concept Domains: general adult education/ self learning, Cyber Security, Artificial Intelligence